 If you would like to know more about their behavior, especially about how affectionate they are, then you have come to the right place.

 Are guinea pigs affectionate pets?
-Yes, guinea pigs are affectionate pets, their level of affection mostly depends on the owner’s behavior towards the guinea pig.
-So if you are gentle and you do everything to help them adapt to their new home, your guinea pigs will slowing start showing affection.
+Guinea pigs are affectionate pets, their level of affection mostly depends on the owner’s behavior towards the guinea pig.
+So if you are gentle and you do everything to help them adapt to their new home, your guinea pigs will slowly start showing affection.
 On the other hand, if you make guinea pigs feel as they are in danger, of course, they will be afraid of you, and they will not be affectionate.
 Every pet-owner relationship is in the hands of the owner.

 As prey animals, situated at the bottom of the food chain, they are always on alert, and it’s hard for them to feel safe.
 They can sleep with their eyes open.
 This is why it is very important to behave appropriately with them.